Browsing Category:

 Working at Home: How to Stay Sane, Productive and Happy in Your PJs

-Listen, we all have that friend that seems to have more time in their day than everyone else.
+Working at home can be hard.
+And we all have that friend that seems to have more time in their day than everyone else.
 You know them – they work like crazy people, sometimes more than 90 hours a week, then show up at your house on Sunday looking perfect and having baked a cake and made you something out of needlepoint.
 They also have time for fun and can party with the best of ’em.
 I have two friends like this and I’m still trying to find their Time-Turners (Harry Potter reference).

 Unfortunately, if you’re like me, you blink and the day is over.
 More often than not, I look down and think, “Oh my god, am I still in my pajamas at [insert insanely late time of the day here]?!”
 Part of my problem is that naturally, I am not a morning person.
 I thrive at night.
 However, I love mornings.
 But my habit of hitting the snooze button and not motivating myself to get out of bed and get started lessens my love of those mornings.